drts01/notes/stackedit/presentations/2018-py-pkging.md

 ## .\. contents::
 1. Current (Legacy) Packaging Story
 	1. Overview of tooling
-	1. Example of a Minimal Python Distribution
+	1. Example of a Minimal Python Project
 1. Changes in Progress
 	1. Overview of tooling
 	1. Example of a Newer Workflow